dudalev/natch/FINE_PLAN.md

 Support full ClientOptions:
 - Authentication (user/password) ✅ Already supported
 - Compression (LZ4) ✅ Already supported
-- SSL/TLS - Phase 6
+- SSL/TLS ✅ Complete (Phase 5G)
-- Timeouts - Phase 6
+- Timeouts ✅ Complete (Phase 6A)
-- Retry logic - Phase 6
+- Retry logic - Future consideration

 **Note:** Connection pooling should be investigated in the clickhouse-cpp library itself.
 If the C++ library handles connection pooling, we should leverage that rather than implementing it at the Elixir level.